jasmine8510/about-me/README.md

 ### Thoughts about SEP10:
  Overall I enjoy this class.
 It feel more accomplished in this class than in any other class.
- The things I learn now I feel like will be very useful for me in the many years to come and I am thankful to be here.
+ The things I learn now feel like they will be very useful for me in the many years to come and I am thankful to be here.
+ One thing I have done in this class is [this](https://replit.com/@jasmine8510/avd-fundamentals#index.html)

 ---